 LAEME: A Linguistic Atlas of Early Middle English

-LAEME2_TitlePicA Linguistic Atlas of Early Middle English (LAEME, Version 3.2)
+LAEME2_TitlePicA Linguistic Atlas of Early Middle English (LAEME, Version 3.2 — Upgraded 2024)

-For an overview of LAEME see ‘About LAEME’ on the websites’ Front Page.
-A full explication may be found in the Introduction.
-Rhona Alcorn has also produced a beginner’s guide to LAEME, which you can download from here.
+For an overview of LAEME see the websites’ Front Page.
+For specific guidance on how to use the corpus tools, please read the ‘How to Search‘ page.
+A full explication of the principles that underly LAEME may be found in the resources’ original Introduction.
 Also, an illustration of useful ways to compare and contrast the maps of early Middle English data in LAEME with those of late Middle English data in eLALME has been provided by Margaret Laing in this document.
+Be aware that in the introduction and mapping documents there will be references to the legacy version of LAEME, but the overall logic for transcription, tagging and working on Early Middle English dialectology still stand.

 The compilation of LAEME was funded by a number of grants and institutions.
 The project received a 5-year grant from The Leverhulme Trust (1993-1998), a one-year British Academy grant (1999) and two AHRB/AHRC grants: numbers AN5021/APN11064 (for period 2000-2003) and AN10105/APN16240 (for period 2003-2006).
 Work on the Atlas also had important help from The University of Edinburgh, The University of Cape Town, Dr. Carol Dolinskas and Professor Ryuta Murakami.